2045 United Federation Report on the Great Transition: The Culture of Transition

 Nietzsche’s way of the creator: my north star

-nietzschesupermanFriedrich Nietzsche (1844-1900) is my deepest philosophical inspiration.
-I have spent years defending Nietzsche’s concept of will to power and explaining why it has nothing to do with domination and control.
+nietzschesupermanFriedrich Nietzsche (1844-1900) is my favourite philosopher and greatest philosophical inspiration.
+I have spent years defending Nietzsche’s concept of will to power from detractors, explaining why it has nothing to do with domination and control.
 Nietzsche is a philosopher of creativity and spiritual health.
-If he occasionally comes across like a rabid dog, barking furiously at the world, it was because he dreamed passionately of a better world – a world of free spirits, risk takers and creators, people who selfishly seek to cultivate their powers so that they can unleash them on the world in dynamic ways.
+If he comes across like a rabid dog, barking furiously at the world, it was because he dreamed passionately of a better world – a world of free spirits, risk takers and creators, people who selfishly seek to cultivate their powers so that they can unleash themselves on the world in powerful and dynamic ways.

 Do we live in a Nietzschean world today?
-In many respects we do.
-Yet, creators walk a lonely path, for they engage in a disruptive activity, and they ruffle as many feathers as they release birds into flight.
-I dedicate the following passage from Nietzsche’s book Thus Spoke Zarathustra to the passionate dreamers of the world – the pathmakers, philosophers, and radical entrepreneurs.
-It is titled ‘The Way of the Creator’.
-It has helped me to find my way.
-I hope it helps you find yours.
+In many respects, we do.
+Still, creators walk a lonely path, for they engage in disruptive activities, and thereby ruffle as many feathers as they release birds into flight.
+I dedicate the following passage to the passionate dreamers of the world – the pathmakers, philosophers, and radical entrepreneurs.
+It comes from Nietzsche’s magnum opus, Thus Spoke Zarathustra (1883-4).
+It is called, ‘The Way of the Creator’.
+It has helped me find my way, and I hope it helps you find yours.

 Would you go into solitude, my brother?
 Would you seek the way to yourself?
 Then wait a moment and listen to me.